Subramanian1107/MTP_CS23M067/README.md

 Behavior: Model inference with sequential update will produce different outputs with parallel update.

 This is due to the precision issues.
 We find that using `bfloat16`, the down projection in Llama MLP will produce different results when inference with different number of tokens.

-## Questions

-> 1. Is it possible to integrate the LCKV with MQA / GQA?

-Yes.
-The fact is that we have already done this in our experiments.
-Tinyllama uses 32 attention heads and 4 KV heads.
-We follow the same setting in our experiments.
-If you want to experiment with different settings, you may modify the `num_attention_heads` and `num_key_value_heads` in the configuration file.